avue7/fix-kyocera-scanning/README.md

 ## What Does It Do:
 1. Creates a local user on client's computer called "Zscan" (please note: this value is static and can be changed under global variable <$NewUser> in the script).
 End-users must set a password in the initial setup.
 Password will be converted to a secure string. <img align="center" src="1.JPG" width="800" /></br></br>
-<b>**ADC Techs, please ensure you use the uniform scan password unless the customer specifies otherwise.</b>
+<b>**ADC Techs, please ensure you use the uniform scan password for the particular customer, unless the customer specifies otherwise.
+"Zscan" is our traditional user.
+If this account is not there, verify in the address book entry that they are not using another scanner account before proceeding.
+When in doubt, ask the customer.</b>

 2. Once the local user "Zscan" is successfully created, the script will make sure "Zscan's" password never expires and cannot be changed.
 The account will also never expire. <img align="center" src="2.JPG" width="800" />